Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Pro Tip:

-Even though they are exclusively aimed at solo travelers, there’s a limited number of Hostel Dinner seats available each night.
+There’s a limited number of Hostel Dinner seats available each night.
 Reserve your spot at the reception in the morning if you plan to join the event in the evening!

 How to See Copenhagen in 5 Days?